3 Common Money Mistakes We've All Made

 Most humans make this mistake more than any other money mistake.
 Rather than spend the extra money on new clothing, a new appliance or a new electronic, we somehow assume that the billion dollar company who is charging way too much for their item doesn't do it better than the million dollar company that's selling that same item for less.
 In the end, affordability will only win out in some situations.
 It didn't for us.

 We booked the cheapest hotel we could find in Banff, Alberta.
 I'm sure you've heard of it.
 The beautiful mountain city that drives too many tourists to count its way each year.
-Due to the popularity of this location, accomodations are not cheap.
+Due to the popularity of this location, accommodations are not cheap.
 But, we managed to find a hotel that was $600 for two nights.
 This was the cheapest option, and it looked cute from the outside, so we booked.
 After driving for 11+ hours and dealing with an exhausted baby, we arrived.
 To a hole.
 A damp, dark, and musty hole if you will.
-Our room was smoke-filled, the neighboring room was blasting Drake (could be worse), and the wallpaper was making my headache seem like a migraine wrapped in a construction site.
+Our room was smoke-filled, the neighbouring room was blasting Drake (could be worse), and the wallpaper was making my headache seem like a migraine wrapped in a construction site.
 Luckily, after speaking with management (who agreed the room was stanky), we were able to cancel and find another place to stay.

 Mistake 2 — Making financial decisions at the wrong time

-Any time you have to make a purchase, it's recomended you do so when the timing is right.
+Any time you have to make a purchase, it's recommended you do so when the timing is right.
 By this, typically we mean that you aren't tired (oops), hungry (oopsier), or hasty (always).
 No money decisions should be made at the drop of the hat unless you have a rainy day fund to cover those costs — because they always tend to happen.
 However, if those financial decisions are $100 or more, it's often a good idea to practice the 24-hour rule and give yourself time to reconsider or reevaluate the expense.

 Seeing as it was 9:30pm and our baby was desperately in need of a place to sleep, booking a new hotel room was A$AP Rocky mandatory.
 However, options were limited.
 Neither of us were willing to stay somewhere that wouldn't be comfortable, worry-free or quiet.
 So, we ended up booking a room at the Rimrock.
 Beautiful?
 You bet.
 Affordable?
 Not quite.
 Making a financial decision when we were rushed, grumpy and also a little bit frumpy lead to going $400 over-budget on a hotel room.